 The procedures below govern the creation of all new academic units.
 This includes the creation of any department, school, college, center, institute, or other organizational unit involving teaching programs awarding credits to students.
 See section 6,517 for creation of research or outreach centers, institutes or other units.

 Regulations regarding the creation of a new organization are specified in the Board of Regents Handbook, Title 4, Chapter 14, Section 7.
-The NSHE New Organizational Unit Proposal Form is available from the Provost's Office.
+The NSHE Organizational Unit Proposal Form is available on the NSHE website and should be uploaded to the Curriculog proposal as an attachment.
 The following information is required: